Multiple ways to fix java.util.NoSuchElementException: No value present error in java

-In this tutorial, Learn how to fix java.util.NoSuchElementException: No value present error in java application.
+In this tutorial, Learn the solution for java.util.NoSuchElementException: No value present error in the Java application.

-This error java.util.NoSuchElementException: No value present thrown when there is no element found in Optional object with Stream API in java8.
+This error java.util.NoSuchElementException: No value present thrown when there is no element found in the Optional object with Stream API usage in java8.

 Let’s see a simple example to check if a string exists in an array.